top of page

 About EMDR and Somatic Therapy

-EMDR (Eye Movement Desensitization & Reprocessing) is a somatic therapy that uses bilateral stimulation, such as eye movements or alternating sounds, to process and release information trapped in the mind and body.
-It helps bring together what we know to be true (cognition) with our felt experience, so it frees people from disturbing images, body responses, debilitating emotions, and restrictive beliefs.
-EMDR has been extensively researched as treatment for PTSD and is considered an evidence-based therapy.
+EMDR (Eye Movement Desensitization and Reprocessing) is a type of somatic therapy that uses bilateral stimulation, like eye movements or alternating sounds, to process and release trapped emotions and memories.
+It helps align cognitive understanding with felt experiences, releasing disturbing images, physical reactions, and limiting beliefs.
+EMDR is proven effective for PTSD and is widely recognized as an evidence-based treatment.

 Couples Therapy